 Yanzhong Huang argues that the BRICs grouping of countries, which makes sense in the coordination of global macroeconomic policy, cannot be...

-This was a meeting of the Universal Health Coverage Roundtable series.
+This was a meeting of the Global Health program roundtable series, Emerging Powers in Global Health Governance.

 Interest and political will for universal health coverage is growing across the world.
 Through risk-pooling, medical care can be made...